 Canada is one of the few countries that does not recognize a human right to a healthy environment, and our federal laws do not address environmental racism.

 This could soon change.
-Canada’s first environmental racism act, Bill C-230, the National Strategy to Redress Environmental Racism Act, is scheduled for a vote in March.
+Canada’s first environmental racism act, bill C-230, is one step closer to becoming law.

 Ask your MPs to vote “yes” to Bill C-230!